 The importance of recruitment in a business is often overlooked.
-Getting the best people and ensuring their skills are aligned to a company’s goals is vital.
-Managers must analyse the skills they need and the skill sets of the people they employ and continually plan to align those skills via continuing development.
+Getting the best people and ensuring their skills are aligned with a company’s goals is vital.
+Managers must analyze the skills they need and the skill sets of the people they employ and continually plan to align those skills via continuing development.
 The managers themselves are of course also in need of the same analysis and development.
-This module explores these areas and by the end students will understand the importance of training and development within an organization and will be able to construct relevant and targeted plans.
+This module explores these areas and by the end, students will understand the importance of training and development within an organization and will be able to construct relevant and targeted plans.

 Strategic and Systems Management

 Quality within an organization is top of the strategic pile.
 There must be a clear, concise, consistent culture and ethos throughout an organization that is dedicated to doing things well and producing the best goods and services.
 Nothing less will do.
 This module interrogates the various systems and structures that should be put in place to ensure this message runs throughout the organization.
 By the end of the module, students will understand the strategic role quality systems play within an organization.

 Human Resource Management must play a central role in the strategy of any organization.
 It is concerned with people as an asset to the business.
 How you reward them, how to get the best out of them, how to develop them.
 This module examines the impact of human resources and how all the key elements can be factored together to help drive a business strategically.
 By the end of the module, students will understand the various nuances and how they can best be harnessed.